Daheda1/Flightpredictor-P1/README.md

 # README for P1 Project - Flight Delay Prediction

 ## Project Description
 This project is part of our P1 project at AAU.
 The aim is to predict flight delays using machine learning models.
 We utilize a dataset from Kaggle, which includes flight data from 2018 to 2022.
+It only utelize a single CSV at a time, and produce .joblib files for every tested model, and test results files.

 ## Code Description
 The code consists of several parts: